Quanto produrre collana corta a doppia catena bicolore: 925 Argento e oro placcato

 Spedizione $1 $10

-Overhead $3 $15
+In testa $3 $15

 Total Cost $24.20 $130

-Retail Price (4x–6x) $96–$144 $520–$780
+Prezzo al dettaglio (4x–6x) $96–$144 $520–$780

 13. Conclusione

-Producing a two-tone dual chain short necklace in 925 silver and gold plating can cost between $24 E $130 per unit, depending on materials, labor, and production scale.
+Producing a two-tone dual chain short necklace in 925 silver and gold plating can cost between $24 E $130 per unit, depending on materials, lavoro, and production scale.
 Retail pricing typically ranges from $80 A $780, influenced by brand positioning and market demand.

 By carefully selecting suppliers, optimizing production methods, and considering economies of scale, jewelry makers can maximize profitability while delivering high-quality pieces.